Edward Olivares Player Props: Royals vs. White Sox

 Edward Olivares At The Plate

-- Olivares has six doubles, two triples, two home runs and nine walks while hitting .255.
+- Olivares has six doubles, two triples, three home runs and nine walks while batting .255.

-- In 28 games played this season, he has gone deep in two of them.
+- He has hit a home run in three games this season (10.3%), homering in 2.6% of his trips to the plate.

-- Olivares has driven in a run in seven games this season (25.0%), including one multiple-RBI game.
+- Olivares has driven in a run in eight games this season (27.6%), including one multiple-RBI game.

-- He has scored a run in 11 games this year, with multiple runs four times.
+- He has scored in 12 games this season (41.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.